kmorhun/ballroomify/README.md

 Ballroomify is a toy library intended for testing using Sphinx and ReadTheDocs to generate and publish documentation.

 And I'm a ballroom dancer, hence the theme.

-## Using the tool
-See [this](https://github.com/kmorhun/ballroomify/blob/main/BASICS.md) page for an overview of how to use the tool.

-## Examples
-See [this](https://github.com/kmorhun/ballroomify/blob/main/examples/example.ipynb) interactive notebook to see the library in action 💃🕺

-## Joining the team
-You can check out the MIT Ballroom Dance team at the team's [website](http://ballroom.mit.edu/)